GeminiDRSoftware/IRAF_VM_tutorial/source/login.rst

 ****************************

 * Press the ``Start`` arrow at the top of the ``Oracle VM VirtualBox Manager`` window to turn on the VM.
-Wait for it to boot.
-A console window will open.
+A console window will open and you will see the machine booting in it.
 You don't need to press anything when the boot menu briefly appears.
-When the machine has finished booting, you should see a login prompt.
+Once the machine has finished booting, you should see a "Welcome to the Gemini IRAF VM!" banner with a login prompt underneath.

   ..
 Initial banner message?
 No longer appearing.